Wednesday, March 5 – Sunday, March 16, 2014

 The BNP Paribas Open is excited to announce the integration of “BNP Paribas Open Radio” – where fans from across the globe can listen in to the exciting action across all 12 days of main draw play.

-The service is brought to you by the BBC Commentary Team of Nick Lester, Jonathan Overend, Alison Mitchell, Philip Studd and Miles Maclagan who will provide live play-by-play commentary of main stadium matches.
-Colorful match summary will be provided throughout the 12 days of coverage by Mark Woodforde, Corina Morariu, Bethanie Mattek-Sands, Bud Collins and more!
+The service brought to you by the BBC Commentary Team of Russell Fuller, Nick Lester, Philip Studd and Gigi Salmon will provide live play-by-play commentary of main stadium matches.
+Colorful match summary will be provided throughout the 12 days of coverage by Mark Woodforde, Corina Morariu, Jimmy Arias, Mary Pierce and more!

 Russell became the BBC's tennis correspondent in August of last year, having covered numerous Grand Slam events over the last few years.
 He was commentating for the BBC World Service when Andy Murray ended Britain's drought to win the Wimbledon men's singles title last July.
 He has also covered the Sydney, Athens, Beijing and London Olympics, as well as the 2010 FIFA World Cup in South Africa.
 Russell has also commentated on many golf events for the BBC, including the Masters and Ryder Cup.

 Nick moved into broadcasting after a stint playing tennis professionally where he attained a top 20 British ranking.
 He has covered all the Grand Slams for a mixture of radio and television and this summer will be his 11th Wimbledon behind the microphone.
 During the rest of the year, Nick can often be heard on the Tennis channel covering the ATP Masters 1000 and 500 events from all over the world.